loader-logo

 You can think of it like baking a cake.
 If your recipe calls for two cups of sugar and you only have one, you can’t make the cake.
 Even if you have the perfect oven temperature (light intensity) and have followed the recipe exactly (temperature), you can’t get the job done without enough of a key ingredient.

-Just like with light intensity, however, there is a saturation point where having more carbon dioxide won’t increase the rate of photosynthesis.
-That’s because the other factors (light and temperature) might become limiting, or the plant’s stomata (the pores on leaves that take in carbon dioxide) might be fully occupied.
+Like light intensity, there is a saturation point for carbon dioxide.
+Beyond this point, more carbon dioxide won’t increase the rate of photosynthesis.
+This happens because other factors, like light and temperature, may become limiting.
+Additionally, the plant’s stomata, which take in carbon dioxide, might be fully occupied.

 Understanding these factors and how they interact with each other is crucial to grasp the rate of photosynthesis.
 In nature, plants continually adjust to changing conditions, optimising their photosynthesis process to make the most food and energy possible.